 However, in some cases, the placenta can grow too deeply into the uterine wall.
 This is known as placenta accreta.
-Placenta accreta can be dangerous for both the mother and the fetus, and the Mayo Clinic classifies placenta accreta as, “a high-risk pregnancy complication.”
+Placenta accreta is a high-risk pregnancy complication that can be dangerous for both the mother and the fetus.

 When placenta accreta occurs, the fetus’s supply of nutrients and oxygen can be limited.
 Additionally, after childbirth, all or part of the placenta can remain attached to the uterine wall, and this can cause severe blood loss for the mother.
 The deeper the placenta grows into the uterine wall, the greater the risks can become for the mother and the fetus.
 In some cases, placenta accreta can lead to:

-As explained by the American Pregnancy Association, “[t]he specific cause of placenta accreta is unknown, but it can be related to placenta previa and previous cesarean deliveries.
-It is present in 5% to 10% of women with placenta previa.”
+While the exact cause of placenta accreta is unknown, it is often related to placenta previa and previous cesarean deliveries.
+This condition is present in five to ten percent of women with placenta previa.

 In many cases, when placenta accreta is identified during pregnancy, it will be necessary to perform a cesarean (C-section) delivery or induce preterm labor.
 C-section and preterm vaginal deliveries both present additional risks for the mother and the fetus, and these risks must be identified, addressed, and managed in order to prevent unnecessary complications.
 Maternal risks associated with placenta accreta include: